Making a Career in Private Equity: The Myths and the Opportunities

 At EV Private Equity, we are unashamedly narrow and deep in our focus.
 We invest in new technologies which lower costs, increase productivity and reduce risk for the energy industry.
 We seek innovative and disruptive technology companies that can scale and drive superior returns.
 Our track record shows that we know what we are talking about.

 We combine global reach with local experience.
 With our global team in Stavanger, Houston and Aberdeen we deliver deep expertise and strong performance from the heart of the energy industry.

 This is supported by our experienced oil and gas executives – a global team with both profound oil and gas industry experience and private equity knowledge.

-Finally, we benefit from our global network of senior industry experts who can provide expert opinions on regional, technical and commercial trends in the oil and gas industry.
+Finally, we benefit from our global network of senior industry experts who can provide expert opinions on regional, technical and commercial trends in the energy industry.

 What are the advantages of being employed by a Norwegian company?